madaster/madaster.github.io/gb/en/platform-pages/database/index.md

 In the case of the database belonging to a full object archive you will find all products that are linked to the elements in the archived object.

-> Note: Further in formation can be found in our <a href="../knowledge-base/databases.html" target="_blank">Knowledgebase under Databases</a>.
+> Note: Further information can be found in our <a href="../knowledge-base/databases.html" target="_blank">Knowledgebase under Databases</a>.

 ## Navigation tabs